Indigenous Knowledge & Environmental Sustainability

 Indigenous Knowledge & Environmental Sustainability is a STEM focused area that concentrates on environmental science, restoration ecology, environmental sustainability, ethnobotany and botany, and traditional ecological knowledge (TEK).

 "We live in a time," writes Hawaiian scholar Noenoe Silva, "when many Indigenous peoples around the world are claiming our ancestors' languages, philosophies, and ways of life as worthy of our deepest attention.
 We are seeing anew how our connections to those ancestors and their/our lands provide bases... for the resurgence of Indigenous ways of life."

-There are also opportunities outside of the classroom -- for internships, volunteering, attending guest lectures and discussions, and joining student groups.
+Outside of the classroom, there are opportunities -- for internships, volunteering, attending guest lectures, and joining student groups.

 The Ethnobotany Garden surrounding the University of Montana's Payne Family Native American Center provides an opportunity for public education and a living laboratory for students.
 Fittingly, it sits on the site of a historic Salish Indian encampment, and the building is designed to reflect that legacy as well as the heritage and cultures of all Montana tribes.
 The Ethnobotany Garden contains native grasses and bushes connecting eight stone circles which include Native plants important to the twelve tribes of Montana and Rocky Mountain area.

 The University of Montana has hundreds of acres of natural areas available for research, education and recreation - all within historic Salish territory.
 This includes 500 acres on the face of the iconic Mount Sentinel, and 100 acres on the banks of the Bitterroot River at Fort Missoula.
 These places are managed with the help of student interns primarily for conservation and restoration of Native plants.